ay0408/DOSS/README.md

 ## Future Directions

+・Conducting rigorous theoretical analysis of the influence of $(k,l)$ on the noise distributions and the exploration of the "optimal" distribution with reference to it.

 ・Investigating $(\alpha, \beta)$-admissible distributions on $m$-dimensional space, especially when $m$ is large.

 ・Developing more efficient methods for computing direction-oriented local sensitivity and smooth sensitivity.